 Tickets to Tables

 A Toyota-sponsored program through the Thorns that lets season ticket holders donate unused tickets to local nonprofits.
 For every ticket donated, Toyota and the Thorns also donate to the Oregon Food Bank.
 It's one of the better community programs in professional sports.
+You're putting a kid in the stands at Providence Park and feeding someone at the same time.
 Ask about it when you buy Thorns season tickets.
+See the Thorns schedule and pick a match to donate.

 Host Your Own Watch Party

 Can't make it to the game?
 The best away-game experience is a living room full of fans.
-Here's what you need:
+Between the Thorns, Fire, and Cascade, there are 80+ combined away games across the 2026 season, plenty of excuses to host.
+Check the calendar to find a date that works.

 Links above are Amazon affiliate links.
 We earn a small commission at no extra cost to you.
 Full disclosure on our about page.